 In order to enable real-time data visualization, our team had to segment Objective-C data into separate data units (raw C), transfer some of the workload to GPU and render C-data using OpenGL line primitives.
 Another requirement was to render some graphs with dotted lines, so we implemented OpenGL Fragment Shaders, which took each fragment (a rasterized pixel) as input and produced a single fragment as output.
 Thanks to OpenGL, the app was able to produce high-quality (300-500 dpi per second) solid and dotted line graphs with a delay of only 1/60 second.

-The application can be used by both cardiologists and patients with heart disease.
+This medical application can be used by both cardiologists and patients with heart disease.
 It has been approved by the US Food and Drug Administration.

 Thank you!
 Your request has been sent.